 - Choose a gentle detergent without any scents, softeners or aggressive cleaners, preferably a dedicated Microfiber Wash cleaner.

-How To Wash Microfiber Cloths:
+How To Wash Towels for Cars:

 Hand wash in warm water with a mild, clean-rinsing liquid soap; rinse well.

 - Thorough Cleaning: All microfiber towels from Ethos are machine washable.
 Do not exceed 140⁰F at the risk of damaging the fibers leaving them much less effective.

 - Machine Wash in Warm Water with a Mild, Clean-Rinsing Liquid Detergent that is as Free of Dyes and Perfumes as Possible